HamadaAllipy/most5dm-demo-/README.md

 # Welcome to most5dm (demo)

-this an e-commerce app for android and ios , it is to sell used products
+this an e-commerce app for android and ios , it is to sells used products

 ## Getting Started